 Before filing a claim, you need to gather as much evidence as possible to show that your dog bite injuries resulted in your damages.
 In addition, the evidence you collect will also establish negligence and fault against the owner of the dog that bit you.
 This is a critical step in recovering compensation that takes roughly a week or two.

 Afterward, you will need to seek medical treatment.
-Treatment for dog bite injuries varies depending on severity, but usually, it can take several months to completely heal from moderate dog bites.
-You will want to complete medical treatment thoroughly to factor in all of your expenses as damages in your settlement.
+Treatment for dog bite injuries varies depending on severity, but usually, it can take several months to heal from moderate dog bites completely.
+Therefore, you will want to complete medical treatment thoroughly to factor in all of your expenses as damages in your settlement.

 Consulting with an Attorney and Filing a Claim